 Although Al began his academic career doing research on the culture and language of prisoners, he switched his focus around 1990 when the Provost at the time asked him to be part of a grant writing team that was seeking funding for computer equipment.
 The grant he helped write secured over $700,000 for the university, and he decided it was much easier to get grant money for computers than for studying criminals.
 He wrote a few more grants for more computer equipment and began an alternative career emphasis in which he developed the use of computers in instruction.
 As a result of his computer work in the 1990's he was well-prepared for the university's Distance Education initiative that began in 2002, and he helped the Department of Communication to become a campus leader in online instruction.
 His academic focus since becoming chair has been on developing curricula, and since he became Chair the Department has developed a Bachelor of Science, a Master of Arts, a comprehensive online program, and an off-campus Communication program in the Republic of Panama.
 His objective remains developing more curricula for multiple venues.

-- Language of the Underworld, compiled and editor.
+- Language of the Underworld, compiled.